JMI Jazz Clinics

 ABOUT THE JAZZ CLINICS

-These clinics have been running since the late 1970s and have been instrumental in the development of many of Australia’s finest jazz musicians.
+JMI’s jazz clinics have been running since the late 1970s and have been instrumental in the development of many of Australia’s finest jazz musicians.
 The clinics are a short course in jazz performance delivered by JMI’s esteemed faculty.

 Ideal for anyone looking to either start learning how to play jazz, or build upon the knowledge they already have, these clinics are delivered in a fun and relaxed environment conducive to learning and growth.
 These are perfect for musicians of all ages and abilities, from young musicians looking for extra musical development, to mature age musicians looking to spark their passion for jazz.